 Entry Requirements and Content Guidelines for the 2009 competition

 All entries submitted this year met the following criteria.

 - All entries must be in English.

 - All entries must be original works and not set in the world of Arborell.

 - All entrants must state clearly on the first page of their entries that they are the authors of the work submitted.

 - All entries must be provided in rich text format (rtf) and sent as an email attachment to email@example.com.

 - As this is a competition for short gamebook fiction it is required that the total length of the entry does not exceed 100 sections, or more than 40 A4 pages if printed.
 Having said this the entry may either be a complete stand-alone story or a self-contained excerpt from a larger gamebook adventure of your own creation.
-In this inaugural year of the competition it is acceptable that the work submitted can be up to three years old at the date of entry.

 - The entry can be of any genre except erotica.